 It is also important to understand that accepting a post-withdrawal disbursement of student loan funds will increase a student’s overall student loan debt that must be repaid under the terms of Loan Agreement.
 Additionally, accepting the disbursement of grant funds will reduce the remaining amount of grant funds available to the student should the student continue his/her education at a later time.

 The Return to Title IV calculation may identify Title IV funds that need to be returned to the Federal Government.
 These funds are returned to the Federal Government no later than 45 days after the date of the institution’s determination that the student withdrew.
 Once the student completes 60 percent of the term, the student is considered to have earned 100 percent of their aid.
 The term length for the Residential Undergraduate program is defined as the first day of classes through the last day of finals.
-The term length for the College of Adult and Graduate Studies is defined as the first day a semester starts to the last day of the published end date of the last class.
+The term length for Online Campus is defined as the first day a semester starts to the last day of the published end date of the last class.
 Please visit the course schedule to see the start and end day for each semester.

 The federal regulations determine the order in which program funds are returned.
 Funds returned to the federal government are used to reimburse individual federal programs.
 Financial aid returned (by the University and/or the student/parent) is allocated, in the following order, up to the net amount disbursed from each source:

 - FSEOG Program aid